 Start with smaller doses, and build up depending on your gut tolerance.
 Sometimes stomach ache or diarrhea may be experienced if dosage is too high to begin with.

 Turmeric has blood thinning qualities, and should therefore be avoided 2 weeks before an operation, OR if you are already on blood thinning medications.

 If you would like to leave any comments or questions about the subject of turmeric, or share your own experiences whilst using it then I would love to hear from you.
 You can post in the comments box below.
 Thanks for checking out this article today!

-Before you leave, why not join up below↓↓↓ and receive all of Zestforever’s latest posts on plant based eating, health, fitness, plus tips, Guides, meal plans and so MUCH more straight to your inbox.
+Before you leave, why not join up below↓↓↓ and receive all of ZestForever’s latest posts on Plant Based Eating, Recipes, Fitness, Guides, Easy Meal Plans for BUSY People, and so MUCH more straight to your inbox.